disquisitioner/RaspberryPi-utilities/README.md

   in order to have room on the OLED for the temperature data.
 * OLEDconsole.sh -- Init script for starting/stopping OLEDconsole.py (in any form) as a system
   service.

+**Easily construct init scripts to start/stop Python applications as system services**

+* myservice.sh -- Template shell script containing instructions for creating an init script you can install via /etc/init.d to start/stop any Python application as a system service and have it invoked automatically at boot time and run in the background.